antfu-collective/vitesse-webext/README.md

 pnpm build
 ```

-And then pack files under `extension`.
+And then pack files under `extension`, you can upload `extension.crx` or `extension.xpi` to appropriate extension store.

 ## Credits